microsoft/FluidFramework/BREAKING.md

 ### Remove ISummarizerRuntime batchEnd listener
 The `"batchEnd"` listener in `ISummarizerRuntime` has been removed.
 Please remove all usage and implementations of `ISummarizerRuntime.on("batchEnd", ...)` and `ISummarizerRuntime.removeListener("batchEnd", ...)`.
 If these methods are needed, please refer to the `IContainerRuntimeBase` interface.

+### Changes to container closure

+Calling `IContainer.close(...)` is no longer expected to dispose the container runtime, document service, or document storage service.

+If the container is not expected to be used after the `close(...)` call, replace it instead with a `dispose(...)` call.
+This change will no longer switch the container to "readonly" mode and relevant code should instead listen to the Container's "disposed" event.
+Otherwise, to retain all previous behavior, add a call to `IContainer.dispose(...)` after every `close(...)` call (passing the same error object if present).

+Please see the [Closure](packages/loader/container-loader/README.md#Closure) section of Loader README.md for more details.

 # 2.0.0-internal.2.1.0